-The theme of the weekend is Embodied Presence and through movement and stillness, in dialogue and silence, being inside and out, we can be nourished and resourced.
+The theme of this weekend retreat for women is Embodied Presence and through movement and stillness, in dialogue and silence, being inside and out, we can be nourished and resourced.

 A weekend away with time to rest, time to digest, time to touch our aliveness.
 Time for what we might need.